bubblebooy/ArtifactUnity/README.md

 while testing you can add tower enchantments directly to *Board/XXXXLane/XXXXSide/Enchantments* or Enchantments/abilities to an existing creep or hero (step 5 of adding a card).
 Just rember to remove them when you are done.

 ### TaskList
-- [ ] Discard pile instead of destroying card
+- [x] Discard pile instead of destroying card
 - [ ] Play History (a history is required to handle cards such as Spell Steal)
 - [ ] Draw from deck instead of spawning cards as needed (required to handle eclipse)
 - [ ] OnCardPlayed trigger (ex.
 Zues's Static Field)
 - [ ] OnUnitKillled tigger (ex.
 Kanna's Prey On The Weak)
 - [ ] BeforeYourTurn tigger (ex.
 Kanna's Prey On The Weak)
+- [ ] Make global auras linger during combat ( Drow's PRECISION AURA)
 ---
 - [ ] Devour
 - [ ] Scheme (ex.
 Oglodi Catapult)